 Transfer other hotel points to American Airlines, or credit upcoming stays.
 Apart from Starwood, other hotel groups are less generous in their exchange rates to airline miles.
 However, if you have some small quantities of unused hotel points – not enough for a redemption – then you have nothing to lose by moving them across.
 The same goes for upcoming car rentals.

 Think about bills you could pay on your AA Visa card that you currently pay by direct debit or debit card.
-This post discusses paying council tax and other utility bills with plastic.
+This article discusses paying council tax and other utility bills with plastic.
 There are also the other old favourites – pay for big ticket items for friends or family, buy 3V Virtual Visa cards to generate card spend or buy a slug of gift cards for your usual supermarket that you can work through over the next few months.

 I am not an expert on the AA programme, so please do post below if there are other interesting options available for earnings a four-figure chunk of miles relatively quickly.